suryanshbhar/Query-Resolving-System/README.md

 # QUERY RESOLVING SYSYTEM
 This webpage illustrates the application of natural language processing.
-The user has to input a corpus with a query to the application and the apllication return the most semantically and contextually similar answers.<br>
+The user has to input a corpus with a query to the application and the apllication returns the most semantically and contextually similar answers.<br>
 The web application has been deployed using heroku and is available at <br>
 https://query-resolving-system.herokuapp.com/
 ## Description